 Advertisement

 Pundi bitters

-First Nations farmer Dominic Smith is bringing a native edge to summer spritzing.
+First Nations farmer Dominic Smith is bringing a native edge to seasonal spritzing.
 This trio of homegrown bitters picks up on the trend for non-alcoholic drinking with flavours of wood, leaves and fruit.
-Expect local mint, rosella, smoky peppercorn and wattleseed to amp up summer drinking.
+Expect local mint, rosella, smoky peppercorn and wattleseed to amp up drinking.

+Advertisement